brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 #### New loss function

-Now that we have both the true differential labels and their approximations produced by the neural network, we can penalize the approximation errors using the same metric (MSE) that we used for penalizing errors in values:
+Now that you have both the true differential labels and their approximations produced by the neural network, you can penalize the approximation errors using the same metric (MSE) that you used for penalizing errors in values:

 $$
 \begin{align*}